Police identification procedures & eyewitness memory

 -How does alcohol intoxication influence eyewitness memory?

-This research has been funded by The Laura and John Arnold Foundation; The Experimental Psychological Society; University of Birmingham School of Psychology; University of Birmingham College Internationalisation fund; University of Birmingham Institute for Global Innovation; University of Warwick, Department of Psychology.
+This research has been funded by The Laura and John Arnold Foundation; The Economic and Social Research Council; The Experimental Psychological Society; University of Birmingham School of Psychology; University of Birmingham College Internationalisation fund; University of Birmingham Institute for Global Innovation; University of Warwick, Department of Psychology.